baezor/my-website/README.md

 # This is my website
-My website is made with Gatsby.js
+My website is made with Gatsby.js + Contentful.

 ### Develop & Build